 05 Feb Money Laundering – trilogue negotiations dilute Parliament’s strong position

-In its February II plenary, Parliament will vote on the trilogue result of the AMLD5 (Anti-Money Laundering Directive) negotiations.
+In its April plenary, Parliament will vote on the trilogue result of the AMLD5 (Anti-Money Laundering Directive) negotiations.
 Council and Parliament concluded their talks during the Strasbourg week just before Christmas.
 The revision of the current anti-money laundering directive does bring with it important improvements.
 At the same time, the agreed result differs substantially from the ambitious and progressive text Parliament passed in February 2017.

 One of the most controversially debated topic was the creation of and access to beneficial ownership (BO) registers.
 AMLD4 already foresaw the creation of such registers for companies, but not for other legal arrangements such as trusts and trust like structures.
 At the same time, the now revised directive only granted access to the registers to persons who could proof a legitimate interest.
 In its revision of the directive, Parliament called for the creation of BO registers also for trusts and for full public access to such registers (companies and trusts).

 Just as important as the existence of and access to these registers, however, is their content.
 After all, you want to make sure that the individuals listed in the registers really are the BOs.
-This is why in it’s text Parliament lowered the participation threshold that defines BOs from 25 to 10 per cent.
+This is why in its text Parliament lowered the participation threshold that defines BOs from 25 to 10 per cent.
 This was an improvement, but still not ideal.
 Many transparency and tax justice NGOs (for example the Tax Justice Network) call for thresholds as low as a single share – a call also upheld by Parliament in its report on the findings of the Panama Papers Inquiry Committee.
 Next to the lower participation threshold, Parliament could also agree on abolishing the nominee director loophole.
 This loophole allowed senior managers to be registered as BOs if no BO could be indentified.
 This provision made it easy to hide the real owners of entities.

 Taken together, these improvements introduced by Parliament were considered a big step forward in the fight against money laundering.
 Unfortunately, none of them made it through the negotiations with the Council.
 Driven by the economic interests of member states such as the United Kingdom, Malta or Luxembourg, the Council successfully pushed back on these fronts.
 The participation threshold will be kept at 25 per cent, public access to registers will only exist for the company, but not the trust register and senior managers will still be allowed to be listed in BO registers.